 One of your first steps in using EBSCOhost will be determining which of the databases will be best for you to use, based on what you are researching.
 If you are not selective and search too many or all of the databases at once, you will have results that are not relevant and the number of results you get can sometimes be overwhelming.

-To get started, go to the OCCC Library homepage, click on the Articles tab, then click on EBSCOhost Database.
+To get started, go to the OCCC Library homepage, click on the Articles tab, then click on EBSCOhost Databases.

 Once you have your keywords ready, hit Search.
 Take a look at the number of results you get.
 Are there too few (less than a dozen or two) so that you might need to broaden your search a bit?
 Are there so many (tens of thousands or even more) that you might want to try different or more keywords?
-Limiters will also help you narrow your search and allow you to go through batches of your results at once, rather than all several hundred or thousand that you might be starting with.
-Use the Refine Results section on the left hand side of the screen to utilize the limiters.
+Limiters will also help you narrow your search and allow you to go through batches of your results at once, rather than all of the results you might be starting with.
+Use the filters at the top of the page to further narrow your results.
+For this example, the search is limited to Full Text and articles from only the Past 10 Years:

 Like the OCCC Library Catalog, EBSCOhost has many ways to narrow or limit your search results.
 Here is a list of some limiters you will see and what they are and how they can be used: